MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

     _IPython Notebook Import Libraries_

-1. Run following code to define private variables for service bus.
+1. Run the following code to define private variables we can use to interact with the Service Bus.

     ````Python
 		#define service namespace, account key and issuer